 The sun shines for free, so the energy from your solar-electric system is free too.
 And for every bit you use, you’ll buy less energy from the grid.
 A lot of solar users also send the solar energy they don’t use back into the grid

 and get a credit on their bills for it – all you need is the right set up and a solar plan to support it.
 Waste not, want not.

 Solar is sustainable

-Solar power is renewable – it doesn’t use finite resources*, so it’s a more sustainable way to power your home.
-Not to mention, the process of creating electricity in your solar panels doesn’t create
+Solar power is a type of renewable energy – it doesn’t use finite resources like fossil fuels*, so it’s a more sustainable way to power your home.
+Not to mention, the process of creating electricity in your solar panels doesn’t

 How does solar power work?

 A solar panel is full of photovoltaic solar cells, which is science for ‘things that turn light into electricity.’
 (This is known as a solar photovoltaic system, also referred to as solar PV).
 When sunlight reaches each solar cell,